FactorioCalc/FactorioCalc/README.rst

 ------

 FactorioCalc has been used by the author to help produce a factory that produces around 2k science packs per minute.
+It has also been used to help beat both Space Exploration and Krastorio 2.
 The calculations, in terms of the rate of items produced and consumed, should be accurate (which includes tricky cases such as the Kovarex enrichment process).
 The solver, in nearly all cases, should produce optimal results in terms of materials used.
 The API